SebastianMuskalla/MarkdownToHTML/README.md

 ==============

-This is a bash script for converting markdown files into standalone fully styled HTML files using the GitHub API (<https://docs.github.com/en/rest/markdown>).
+This is a Bash script for converting markdown files into standalone fully styled HTML files using the GitHub API (<https://docs.github.com/en/rest/markdown>).

 **MarkdownToHTML is available as the docker container `smuskalla/markdown-to-html` on Docker Hub: <https://hub.docker.com/r/smuskalla/markdown-to-html>.**